• Skip to primary navigation

 4. Turn the dough out on parchment paper.
 Smoosh it all together with your hands.

-5. Wrap it up in the parchment and store it in the fridge for about an hour before rolling out.
+5. Wrap it up in the parchment and store it in the fridge for about an hour before rolling it out.

 Bat cut out cookies being cut out of chocolate sugar cookie dough.